shaylarihosain/Scripps-College-Journal/README.md

 Open the downloaded installer on your Mac.

-One by one, drag the app, and the Assets folder, into Applications.
+One by one, drag 'Scripps College Journal', and the `Assets` folder, into `Applications`.

 Open the Applications folder, and open the SCJ app.
 You’ll see a warning.
-Click “Cancel.”
+Click `Cancel`.

-Open System Preferences, and go to “Security & Privacy."
+Open System Preferences, and go to `Security & Privacy`.

-In the “General” tab, click the “Open Anyway” button near the bottom.
+In the `General` tab, click the `Open Anyway` button near the bottom.

 **Running for the first time**